Lukybjorn/GitTutorial/README.md

 # GitTutorial
-Here I learn how to work with github and pyCharm combined
+Here I learn how to work with GitHub and pyCharm combined